seenbeen/MapleBound/README.md

 #### Portals
 - Named as `portalId.txt`
-- Each portal script contains just one line of the format `destinationMap-destPortalNum`, where `portalNum` is the index of the portal on the destination map (and not its id)
+- Each portal script contains just one line of the format `destinationMap-destPortalNum`, where `destPortalNum` is the index of the portal on the destination map (and not its id)

 #### More In-Depth Explanation to (Unlikely) Come...
 Thanks for stopping by!